KATH ROBINSON ENGLISH

 Remember, in real life the aim is communication.
 It's not an exam.

 If somebody asks you a question and you give them a clear, informative answer, they are happy with your response.
-If you had to take 5 seconds to look up one word, it will not matter at all.
+If you had to take five seconds to look up one word, it will not matter at all.

 *While you can not prepare for every situation, you should aim to know all the common words related to your job or words that you can predict that will come up in your work.
 Have a look here to see how I recommend learning these.